pjn51/brainweb-2/Work/Work Meetings/22-06-15 dev env setup.md

 When it prompts me to enter my team, ours isn't listed so just hit Enter.

-It will give me access to Kerberos, and I can use this [guide](https://indeed.service-now.com/now/nav/ui/classic/params/target/kb_view.do%3Fsysparm_article%3DKB0011115) after I have VPN access.
+It will give me access to [[Kerberos]], and I can use this [guide](https://indeed.service-now.com/now/nav/ui/classic/params/target/kb_view.do%3Fsysparm_article%3DKB0011115) after I have VPN access.
 This is necessary for me to request data and run scripts.
 It's a way to identify and permission computers.